 The purpose of the Northeast Heather Society is to foster interest in growing heathers (Calluna, Erica, Daboecia, Cassiope, Phyllodoce and Andromeda) in northeastern North America, by serving as a conduit of educational information for both the novice and experienced gardener.
 The NEHS is a chapter of the North American Heather Society and is the only heather chapter on the east coast covering an area from the New England, Canada, south to Delaware, Maryland and Virginia and west to Ohio.
 A few enthusiastic heather growers from Maine and Massachusetts spearheaded the creation of the Northeast Heather Society and the first official meeting was held in January of 1986.
 By June of that year, membership had totaled 55.
 From these first efforts to recognize heather as a plant of distinction, worthy of a society dedicated to supporting fellow heather gardeners, the NEHS takes its first step into the world of cyberspace hoping to wisely use this tool as another means to fulfill our educational mission.
-The Society will continue to support our members in the traditional ways of paper copy for the “Heather Notes” newsletter as long as we can afford to do so.
-For those members who are daring, an electronic copy of the Heather Notes newsletter will be emailed to them on request in lieu of paper copy.
-In addition, all previous Heather Notes issues are available for viewing or printing from the newsletter page.
-An index file of all Heather Notes articles is available on this page to aid the visitor in finding articles of particular interest.
+The Society will continue to mail a paper copy of the “Heather Notes” newsletter to our members as long as they pay an additional amount added to the membership fee.
+See the MEMBERSHIP FORM for details.
+The latest Heather Notes newsletter can be viewed/printed by selecting the HEATHER NOTES item at the top of this page.
+In addition, all previous Heather Notes issues are available for viewing or printing from this page and an index file of all Heather Notes articles is available to aid the visitor in finding articles of particular interest.

 The NEHS Supported Heather Gardens listing will give a bit of history for each garden along with pictures and if you check out the Calendar, the spring trimming schedule will be posted.
 The level of support for each garden differs according to the size of the heather garden.
 It ranges from manual help or advice to existing garden staff pertaining to heather maintenance.
 For the smaller pocket gardens, maintenance work is done by local NEHS members in that area.